Compressed Sensing with Upscaled Vector Approximate Message Passing: Warm-starting the CG algorithm in CG-VAMP

 \section{Warm-starting the CG algorithm in CG-VAMP}

 In this section we discuss an acceleration method that is common for certain optimization methods such as Sequential Quadratic Programming \cite{Opt_ref1} and Interior-Point methods \cite{Opt_ref2} -- warm-starting.
 In the CG-VAMP algorithm, at each outer-loop iteration we have to approximate a solution to the updated SLE $\bW_t \bmu_t = \bz_t$ and a natural question arises: how different are these SLE at two consecutive iterations?
-If the pair of the SLE are close, then due to asymptotic linearity of the CG algorithm with Gaussian inputs \cite{CG_EP}, the outputs $\bmu_t^i$ and $\bmu_{t-1}^i$ should be close as well.
-Thus it is natural to consider initializing the CG algorithm with "an approximation" of the expected output - the previous CG's output $\bmu_{t-1}^i$.
+If the pair of the SLE are close, then due to asymptotic linearity of the CG algorithm from \eqref{eq:zero_init_CG_LSL_model}, the outputs $\bmu_A^{t,i}$ and $\bmu_A^{t-1,i} $ should be close as well.
+Thus it is natural to consider initializing the CG algorithm with "an approximation" of its expected \textit{state} - the state from the previous outer-loop iteration.
+In particular, we propose to initialize the starting CG approximation $\bmu_A^{t,0}$ as

-Another reason motivating the warm-start methodology is that at each outer-loop iteration $t$ we want the CG algorithm to produce an approximation $\bmu_{t}^i$ that will provide higher accuracy with respect to the SE than $\bmu_{t-1}^i$ at $t-1$.
-If we begin the CG routine with $\bmu_t^0 = 0$, then the first inner-loop iterations of the CG algorithm may be spent reaching the same level of accuracy as at the previous outer-loop iteration and only the remaining iterations provide the resulting progress of CG-VAMP.
-In that case, beginning from $\bmu_{t-1}^i$ might help CG redirect the resources towards pushing the SE rather than just reaching the same level as at the previous outer-loop iteration.

-Based on these conclusions, we propose an initialization method that is influenced by the following observations.
-First, in the SLE \eqref{eq:SLE}, the matrix $\bW_t$

-changes at two consecutive iterations only in the eigenvalues, while the eigenvectors of $\bW_t$ remain the same for all $t$.
-Moreover, the magnitude of this change depends on the magnitude of the change of $\tvBA^t$, which suggests that if $\tvBA^t$ and $\tvBA^{t-1}$ are close, then $\bW_t$ will not change much from the previous iteration.